mcfrr3/KodeNames/README.md

 # Instructions:
 1. Distribute website to players: https://sw-tracker.github.io/KodeNames/
 2. Make sure each person uses the same SEED.
 This will sync your words.
 3. Spymasters click on spymaster button to see key.
+4. Pick a team to be red or blue.
+5. The starting team colour will be shown on the left side of the page as a vertical blue/red line.
+6. On the top left of the page you can see a red and blue number, the starting team must guess 1 extra word.
+This number shows the number of words left to uncover and win.

 # Feedback
 If you have any issues or would like to request some features, please click on the issue tab and start a ticket.
 I will get back to you asap.